Rancid (band): Reformation and Let the Dominoes Fall (2006–2010)

 In early 2006, Rancid reformed to embark on a successful tour and played a number of acoustic performances as part of Hellcat Records' Hellcat Nights concert series at the Echo.
 It was the band's first live performance since its hiatus.
-On April 13, 2006, Rancid announced plans for a worldwide tour beginning in July 2006, and the release of a DVD consisting of 31 of its music videos, as well as a tentative release date of Spring 2007 for a new as-yet-unnamed studio album.
+On April 13, 2006, Rancid announced plans for a worldwide tour beginning in July 2006, and the release of a DVD consisting of 31 of its music videos, as well as a tentative release date of spring 2007 for a new as-yet-unnamed studio album.

 Similar to a number of other bands signed to Lookout!
 Records, in September 2006, Rancid had taken its self-titled extended play from the label's catalog.
 On November 3, 2006, Reed left Rancid and was replaced by Branden Steineckert, formerly a member of the Used.

 Rancid released a compilation album, B Sides and C Sides, on December 11, 2007.
 The album consists of various b-sides, "c-sides", and songs from other compilations.

 Rancid toured Japan in April 2008 for a number of shows following its two days headlining the Punkspring 2008 festival.
 Following the Japanese tour, Rancid embarked on a full tour of the United States during the summer and a tour of the United Kingdom in the winter.

 Rancid used to host a one-hour once a week XM radio show.
 The show was called Rancid Radio and was on "Fungus" channel 53 Saturday at midnight.
 However, the show was canceled due to Fungus 53 being taken from XM's programming.

-Although plans for a follow-up to Indestructible had been mentioned during 2005, 2006 and 2007, it would not materialize until January 2008, when Rancid entered Skywalker Sound to record it.
+Although plans for a follow-up to Indestructible had been mentioned in 2005, 2006 and 2007, it would not materialize until January 2008, when Rancid entered Skywalker Sound to record it.
 The resulting seventh studio album, Let the Dominoes Fall, was released on June 2, 2009.
 In late May, the full album was streamed from the band's MySpace page.
 It was Rancid's first album without its "classic" lineup, with Branden Steineckert replacing Brett Reed on drums in 2006.
 The album was written at Branden's Unknown Studios in Utah and was recorded at Skywalker Sound in Nicasio, California.
 Music legend Booker T. Jones performed organ on one song.
 A deluxe version of the album included the CD, some of the songs recorded acoustically on another CD, and a making of the album DVD.
-Let the Dominoes Fall became the band's most successful album on the Billboard 200, peaking at number 11.
+Let the Dominoes Fall became the band's most successful album on the Billboard 200, peaking at number 11 and selling 33,000 copies in its first week.
 Rancid toured North America in the summer of 2009 in support of Let the Dominoes Fall, with Rise Against, Riverboat Gamblers, and Billy Talent as its opening bands.
 The tour began on June 4, 2009 in Vancouver, British Columbia and ended in Toronto, Ontario on July 31.

 On June 10, 2009, the band appeared as the musical guest on The Tonight Show with Conan O'Brien playing "Last One to Die" from Let the Dominoes Fall.